 Open Sunday, Wednesday and Thursday from 4pm to 9pm, Friday and Saturday from 4pm to midnight.

 Located on Capitol Hill, Quinn's Pub features dark wood accents, floor-to-ceiling windows, and a comfortable bar that characterize the interior of this atmospheric two-level bar.
 The pub offers interesting beers and delicious gourmet food in a casual atmosphere.
 For example, meat lovers can enjoy a smooth wagyu burger with cheddar cheese, bacon and fries or order a delicious fish and chips.

 Offering a variety of cocktails, spirits, beers and wines, Quinn's specializes in elegant imported beers and a selection of whiskeys and bourbons.
 Among the 14 beers on tap are several Trappist beers brewed in European monasteries by devoted Trappist monks who survive their fast on beer.
 All in all, a great option for spending time with friends and loved ones.

 Garage (1130 Broadway, Seattle)

 This place was once literally a garage.
 Dating back to 1928, the retro-style building offers 20 bowling lanes, 25 pool tables, 6 bars and a pub menu.
-The place is popular with both young and old, and offers a great atmosphere, with an internationally inspired menu available from 3pm daily.
+The place is popular with young and old alike, and offers a great atmosphere, with an internationally inspired menu available daily from 3pm.

 There is also happy hour starting at 3pm.
 Affordable draft beer, fountain drinks, billiards and bowling are served until 7pm daily.
 A great place to satisfy food cravings and try delicious drinks.